 from foo import bar

-In the first method, we must use the
+In the first example above, we have to use the

 foo prefix whenever we access the module